Faversham - Home - places

 The town is well known for the creek that winds through various estates, under a small bridge, past two lovely restaurants, Standard Quay, the marshes and finally links-up with Oare creek before joining the Swale, which is a tidal channel of the Thames estuary that separates the Isle of Sheppey from the rest of Kent.

-The creek's two banks are named "Town" and, if you go over the bridge, "Brents".
+The creek's two banks are named "Town" and, if you go over the bridge, "Brents" (sometimes referred to as "Front Brents").

 Posillipo Restaurant